 It is our mission to facilitate patron access to the materials in our collection in the safest way possible during the COVID-19 pandemic.
-For that reason, in addition to the usual guidelines for using special collections, we will also be adhering to the UF Health Screen/Test/Protect program campus-wide mandates, which include:
+In addition to the usual guidelines for using special collections, we recommend these additional precautions.

 SASC faculty and staff are here to help you with your research needs and we will continue to offer individual research consultations virtually.
 Additionally, we are continually developing resources and guides to provide virtual access to our collections.
 Please email firstname.lastname@example.org to schedule a consultation or contact curators directly.

-Please email the curator at least 3 weeks in advance to begin a discussion about the services that can be offered to your class.
+Please contact the curator at least 3 weeks in advance to begin a discussion about the services that can be offered to your class.

 Digital Reproductions and Permission

 The UF Libraries and the University of Florida Administration are continually monitoring the situation.
 Protocols and policies related to Covid-19 change rapidly.
-Please check UF’s Covid Advisory and the Library Services in Fall 2020 page prior to your visit.
+Please check UF’s Coronavirus page prior to your visit.